leochilds/learnyounode-walkthrough/6. Make it Modular/walkthrough.md

 }
 ```

 So if there is an error, return the callback `err`, which is our early callback as specified in the hints.
-If there is now error, later `callback` the value `null` for our `err` argument as per the hints.
+If there is no error, later `callback` the value `null` for our `err` argument as per the hints.

 We should now have 2 files.
 One is our module and the other is our program.
-Our program can clal upon our module and use it as a function to perform the task as per the last exercise.
+Our program can call upon our module and use it as a function to perform the task as per the last exercise.
 We have also written a response to errors.
 You can run your program using:

 ```cs
 $ node program.js directory ext